Gurudwara Hari Mandir Sahib, Punjab

 Gurudwara Mattan Sahib, Jammu and Kashmir

-A highly revered place in Srinagar, Gurudwara Mattan Sahib is situated on Anantnag-Pahalgam Road.
-Built by a Brahmin who converted to Sikhism after listening to the influential message of Guru Nanak Dev, Gurudwara Mattan Sahib is a symbol of eternal knowledge and faith in the supreme.
-The Gurudwara is built on the site of ruined temples and is today one of the most popular sacred places in Kashmir, where apart from Sikh devotees Brahmins also pay homage.
+A highly revered place near Srinagar, Gurudwara Mattan Sahib is situated on the Anantnag–Pahalgam Road.
+Built by a Brahmin who converted to Sikhism after being inspired by the teachings of Guru Nanak Dev, this Gurudwara stands as a symbol of eternal knowledge and faith in the Supreme.

 Gurudwara Chhevin Patshahi Thara Sahib, Jammu and Kashmir